 Increasing your reach without keywords, targeting for Dynamic Search Ads works by matching people’s searches on Google with specific pages on your site.
 You’re in control of how this targeting works.
 You can target your ads based on specific categories that reflect the structure of your website, or target all the pages of your website.
 You can also create additional types of dynamic ad targets or block pages using dynamic ad target exclusions.

 This article describes the eight types of dynamic ad targets you can use to refine how we'll show your ads.
 For a broader overview, start with About Dynamic Search Ads.
-Please remember that you are responsible for the final text that appears in your ad, so keep this in mind when choosing your landing pages.
+Remember that you are responsible for the final text that appears in your ad, so keep this in mind when choosing your landing pages.